clarkritchie/1pw-github-secrets/GITHUB-PAT.md

-# GitHib PAT
+# GitHub GitHub Personal Access Token

+The `git.env` file mentioned in README.md requires you to have  GitHub Personal Access Token (PAT) to interface with GitHub's API.

+To create your PAT:

-Go to your own GitHub settings page.
+1. Go to your own GitHub settings page.

-Click Developer Settings, then Personal Access Tokens > Fine Grained Tokens.
+2. Click Developer Settings, then Personal Access Tokens > Fine Grained Tokens.

-Create a token with access to:
+3. Create a token with access to Blueboard and these repos:

 ```
 blueboard/blueboard